Malawi says aid flowing back with IMF backing

 "The 33 million is already in the kitty, the 25 million is on its way," Kunkuyu told reporters in Addis Ababa.

-Last month, the United States restored a $350 million program to overhaul Malawi's decrepit electricity grid in recognition of the "sound economic policy" introduced since the death of Mutharika.
+Last month, the United States restored a $350 million programme to overhaul Malawi's decrepit electricity grid in recognition of the "sound economic policy" introduced since the death of Mutharika.

 Bashir is wanted by the International Criminal Court (ICC) on genocide charges and, as an ICC member state, Malawi is supposed to arrest him if he enters its territory.